jdfsdy24/IKE/README.md

 ### How do I use it?

-For detailed instructions, please refer to the manual included with the [latest official release](https://github.com/musurca/IKE/releases/download/v1.55b2/IKE_v1.55b2.zip).
+To use this plugin, run it in the CMO Lua console with the [latest official release](https://github.com/jdfsdy24/IKE/releases/download/v1.55b3/ike_min.lua).

 ### VERSION HISTORY
+v1.55b3 (03/12/2025):

+* fixed: event creation failure
+* fixed: version number validation error

 v1.55b2 (1/26/2023):